Engineers & Developers

 Research reports

-Research reports often set out to find extensive answers to a predefined question, like “Is there a market for our product in country X?” or “What do potential customers think of feature Y?”
-Sometimes, they’re relatively informal because an internal team handles them.
-At other times such reports are massive undertakings that involve external agencies, tens or hundreds of thousands of dollars, and many months of work.
+Research reports often set out to find extensive answers to a predefined question, like “Is there a market for our product in this region?” or “How are consumer buying patterns changing year over year?”
+These reports can be more informal (e.g., user research conducted internally) or huge undertakings that involve external agencies and months of work.

 Three keys to high-quality data reporting

 Presenting and structuring your data reports involves picking the most relevant information and then visualizing that data in a way that makes it as easy as possible for the reader to grasp.
-Such visualization goes beyond creating a chart, graph, or PowerPoint (PPT)—table stakes in modern data reporting.
+Such visualization goes beyond creating a chart or graph (table stakes in modern data reporting).
 You’ll need to build virtual dashboards, use data visualization tools, and connect them to a centralized data platform like Segment.

 The foundation of successful data reporting: data accuracy